jspchp63/rcircuit-phase-engine/README.md

 # ⚡ RCIRCUIT — Phase Computing Engine
-### **Transport-Free Compute Architecture**
+## A Transport-Free Compute Primitive (Active Architecture Experiment)

 **Invented by Chulhee Park**

 ---

+## ⚠️ READ THIS FIRST — ENTRY FILTER

+This repository is **not** a paper supplement, benchmark suite, SDK, or product demo.

+RCIRCUIT is a **live architecture experiment** exploring a transport-free compute primitive where **local phase evolution itself performs computation**.
+There is **no performance claim**, **no baseline comparison**, and **no attempt** to fit into existing academic evaluation protocols.

+If you are looking for:
+- a clean method section,
+- reproducible benchmarks,
+- ablation tables,
+- or incremental improvements over known architectures,

+you will likely find this repository **unhelpful**.

+If, however, you are investigating **why modern compute systems collapse under synchronization, bandwidth pressure, and coherence loss**, and are willing to examine an alternative compute formulation grounded in **phase dynamics rather than data transport**, you may find something worth thinking about here.

+This work prioritizes **coherence survival over throughput**
+and **structural plausibility over polish**.

+Interpret, critique, or ignore accordingly.

+---

 ## ⚡ Origin Declaration

 > *“RCIRCUIT was created when a human attempted to overcome AI’s structural limitations.”*

-Fixing GPT’s coherence-collapse led to a new compute primitive where
+Fixing GPT-scale coherence collapse led to a new compute primitive where:

-**local phase evolution = computation**, eliminating transport entirely.
+**local phase evolution = computation**

+Transport disappears.
+Synchronization pressure collapses.
+Coherence becomes the first-class invariant.

 ---